 Safer Schools Sexual Assault Task Force

-The San Francisco Board of Supervisors recently passed legislation to create a Safer Schools Sexual Assault Task Force.
-The Task Force will meet at least monthly for one year.
+The San Francisco Board of Supervisors passed legislation in 2016 creating the Safer Schools Sexual Assault Task Force.
+The Task Force met monthly from November 2016-November 2017.

 SAFER SCHOOLS SEXUAL ASSAULT TASK FORCE